 When talking about underrated franchises, the Jason Bourne films might be at the top of the list.
-They don’t have the profile of James Bond or the MCU, but with a fifth entry on the way, they established a reasonably high standard of quality that belies their airport paperback originals.
+They don’t have the profile of James Bond or the MCU, but with five movies in the can, they established a reasonably high standard of quality that belies their airport paperback originals.
 Credit for that goes both to directors like Doug Liman and Paul Greengrass, and to star Matt Damon, who is clearly indispensable to the entire affair.
 Liman’s inaugural effort, The Bourne Identity, opened today in 2002.

 Similarly, John Huston’s Prizzi’s Honor never quite seems to find a place in the ranks of the greatest gangster films of all time.
 But it remains a grand effort from one of Hollywood’s true masters, aided by amazing turns from Jack Nicholson, Kathleen Turner and Anjelica Huston, John’s daughter, who won a richly deserved Oscar for her work here.
 It opened today in 1985.